abhi0395/qsoabsfind/docs/index.rst

 GitHub repository
 -----------------

-The source code is available at Please see the `qsoabsfind repo <https://github.com/abhi0395/qsoabsfind>`_.
+The source code is available on GitHub.
+Please see the `qsoabsfind repo <https://github.com/abhi0395/qsoabsfind>`_.

 Citation